lscia/ecse373_f22_team4_lab5/README.md

 ## Luca and Bethany

-So far, it has covered almost all of the lab 6 material.
+This redo covers all of lab 5 and lab 6.
+Lab 7 is still in progress.

 ## LAUNCH INSTRUCTIONS